isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust.md

 <p>TradeTrust relies on public blockchain technology like Ethereum or Polygon
 to electronically endorse and transfer the ownership of a trade financing document among stakeholders along a trade flow.
-This choice was deliberate to eliminate the need for a central authority or body to govern the network and gatekeep participation, allowing for an open and interoperable system for all international parties to participate seamlessly.</p>
+This choice was deliberate to <strong>eliminate the need for a central authority</strong> or body to govern the network and gatekeep participation, allowing for an open and interoperable system for all international parties to participate seamlessly.</p>
 <p></p>
 </div>
 </details>